-In November of 2015 leading up to Orphan Sunday, CAFO’s Ashley Otani was on the road traveling from coast to coast.
+Leading up to Orphan Sunday, CAFO’s Ashley Otani was on the road traveling from coast to coast.
 She visited 7 states in 7 days, capturing video testimonies of Orphan Sunday from folks across the country.

 “Orphan Sunday is the most attended Sunday at Emmaus Church.”

 “It’s amazing what God is doing through Orphan Sunday.”